 Mold and mildew can make for a nasty surprise when imported shoes and other footwear arrive from overseas.
 If you’re an importer of footwear to the united states, you could be looking at a potential loss in the millions of dollars, not counting a hit to your reputation.

 The good news is that if you notice mold on imported shoes, it’s possible to remove it.
 At QCI, we can perform shoe rework for mold that can restore the product to first quality condition.
-We specialize in high-volume rework projects — we typically process over a million pairs of shoes with mold-related issues every year.
+We specialize in high-volume mold & mildew cleaning projects.
+In fact, we typically process over a million pairs of shoes with mold-related issues every year.

 Our exclusive process for cleaning and sanitizing footwear eliminates 99.9% of the bacteria that causes mold and mildew:

 Besides our proven process for removing mold from footwear, there are many other excellent reasons for choosing QCI.
 With convenient East Coast and West Coast locations, we can provide fast, reliable service throughout the United States.
 You can also take advantage of our per-unit discount on high-volume orders to make your project even more affordable.
 We’ll do everything possible to complete your time-sensitive mold remediation job on time, within your budget and with an exceptional level of quality and craftsmanship.

 Don’t let the presence of mold on imported shoes ruin a shipment and create the need for a costly replacement.
 Contact the mold remediation professionals at Quality Corrections and Inspections for a free, no-obligation project analysis right away.